Yandex Cloud

 Note

-To connect your security profile to an Application Load Balancer virtual host, the service account used to operate the Ingress controller must have the smart-web-security.editor role for the folder hosting Application Load Balancer and Smart Web Security resources.
+To connect your security profile to an Application Load Balancer virtual host, the service account used by the Ingress controller must have the smart-web-security.editor role for the folder hosting Application Load Balancer and Smart Web Security resources.
 For more information, see Assigning a role to a service account.

-This service checks HTTP requests sent to the protected resource through the L7 load balancer virtual host.
+This service checks HTTP requests to a protected resource through an L7 load balancer virtual host.
 Depending on check results, it forwards the requests to the protected resource, blocks them, or sends them to Yandex SmartCaptcha for additional verification.

 To enable this service, specify the Smart Web Security security profile ID in the Ingress annotation: